greenpeace-cee/at.greenpeace.gpapi/docs/engagement.md

 ## General

-The Engage API, located in the "Engage" namespace, supports the following
+The Engage API, located in the "Engage" entity, supports the following
 features:

 - Creating or matching contacts